dfsp-spirit/fsbrain/README.md

 ![Vissurfaces](./web/fsbrain_curvature_surfaces.jpg?raw=true "Curvature visualization on different surfaces, rendered with fsbrain")

-The next figure illustrates some options to visualize your results with different backgrounds. **A** Clusters on the white fsaverage surface with sulc background. **B** Region-wise p-values with curv background, inflated fsaverage surface. **C** A background color layer displaying outlines of aparc atlas regions in the respective colors, inflated fsaverage surface.
+The next figure illustrates some options to visualize your results with different backgrounds. **A** Clusters on the white fsaverage surface with sulc background. **B** Region-wise p-values with curv background, inflated fsaverage surface. **C** A background color layer displaying outlines of aparc atlas regions in the respective colors, inflated demo subject surface.

 ![Visres](./web/fsbrain_vis_bg.jpg?raw=true "Visualization of results and background layers, rendered with fsbrain")